Cyberpunk (role-playing game): Anime

-Cyberpunk: Edgerunners is a web anime set in the Cyberpunk universe produced by Studio Trigger on Netflix.
+Cyberpunk: Edgerunners is an ONA set in the Cyberpunk universe produced by Studio Trigger on Netflix.
 The anime was first announced in 2020 as a tie-in to Cyberpunk 2077 and was released in September 2022.

 Collectible card games

-Two different, independent collectible card games have been licensed and produced based on the Cyberpunk setting.
-The first, called Netrunner, was designed by Richard Garfield, and released by Wizards of the Coast in 1996 (the game has since been re-released as Android: Netrunner but is no longer associated with the Cyberpunk universe).
-The second was called Cyberpunk CCG, released in 2003, designed by Peter Wacks and published by Social Games.
+Three different, independent collectible card games have been licensed and produced based on the Cyberpunk setting.
+The first, called Netrunner, was designed by Richard Garfield and released by Wizards of the Coast in 1996 (the game was re-released as Android: Netrunner in 2012, but was no longer associated with the Cyberpunk universe).
+The second, Cyberpunk CCG, was designed by Peter Wacks and published by Social Games in 2003.
+The third, Cyberpunk Legends, was designed by James Portnow and is slated for publication by Night Crew Games in 2026.
+Cyberpunk Legends differs from its predecessors in that it is a cooperative game for 1–4 players.

 Miniature game

 Cyberpunk Red: Combat Zone is a tabletop miniature wargame by R. Talsorian Games and Monster Fight Club, to be released in 2023.